kcummings1/-liri-node-app/README.md

 Overview
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

-This app can take in one of the following commands:

 ---------------------------------------------------------------------

 What Each Command Should Do: